 The Russian Market is known as the best place in Phnom Penh for souvenirs and clothes shopping.
-I’m not much of a shopper but wanted to visit for the experience and find a few gifts.
+I’m not much of a shopper but wanted to visit for the experience and buy a few gifts.
 The market is popular among tourists, expatriates, and locals.

 For avid collectors, the Russian Market is a source of “objects d’art”.
-Local artisans showcase their work for tourists.
+Local artisans showcase their work.
 Collectibles include wooden and stone carvings, silverware, and old Indochinese notes and coins.
 Gold and silversmiths make custom jewelry while shoppers watch.
-Displays include new traditional handicrafts and older genuine antique carvings.
+Displays include new handicrafts and older antique carvings.

 I decided to have lunch at a restaurant near the market called Jars of Clay.
-It specializes in teas and coffee, iced drinks, pastries, and sandwiches.
-Eight young Cambodian women run the restaurant and 10% of the profits pay school fees for children as well as help widows and sick people in the community.
+Specialties include teas and coffee, iced drinks, pastries, and sandwiches.
+Eight Cambodian women run the restaurant and 10% of their profits pay school fees for children and help widows and sick people in the community.

 Early tomorrow morning I take a boat to Siem Reap.
 The trip along the Mekong River is about 6 hours and I’m really looking forward to the experience!